ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 plain `foo`.
 It's something of a black art that takes practice to get right.

-`?foo` is only used when declaring the arguments of a function, ie:
+`?foo` is only used when declaring the arguments of a function, i.e.,:

 <!-- $MDX skip -->
 ```ocaml